OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 ## Introduction

 This cheat sheet will discuss common and necessary security patterns to follow when creating and reviewing cloud architectures.
 Each section will cover a specific security guideline or cloud design decision to consider.
-This sheet is written from a medium to large scale enterprise system, so additional overhead elements will be discussed, which may be unecessary for smaller organizations.
+This sheet is written for a medium to large scale enterprise system, so additional overhead elements will be discussed, which may be unecessary for smaller organizations.

 ## Risk Analysis, Threat Modeling, and Attack Surface Assessments